Global Education Project FAQs

 Some departments may require a course syllabi in English to assess course contents.
 We suggest that students who plan to take academic classes have their courses syllabi (in English) from home university available.

-Students who submit English proficiency test scores late (after July 1st for fall semester, or November1st for spring semester) should prepare to take IEP courses as some regular classes may fill early.
+Students who submit English proficiency test scores after being admitted should prepare to take IEP courses as some regular classes may fill early.

 Students who plan to enroll in IEP classes will need to take the placement test in the first week of orientation.
 Students will be placed in appropriate courses according to their score.